 UM Foundation Support

 The Mansfield Library's primary funding focus is the Learning Commons project, which will enhance the student learning experience with flexible gathering spaces, accessible technology and librarian expertise.
 The Learning Commons supports the campus-wide focus on student success by accommodating new technology uses, collaborative learning environments and small group instruction.

 The Foundation's phonathon supports the Library by asking donors if they will consider a second gift or matching gift for the library, regardless of which unit they support.

 Christine Wilcox, UM alumni and donor, has been a long-time advocate for the Mansfield Library.
 Read her story about supporting the Library and the Learning Commons initiative.

-To find out how to support the Mansfield Library, contact Curtis Cox, Assistant Vice President, Principal Gifts.
+To find out how to support the Mansfield Library, contact Curtis Cox, Senior Director of Development.